yoannchb-pro/MoodleGPT/README.md

 ## Remove injection

-Type back the <b>code</b> on the keyboard and the code will be removed from the current page.
+Type back the <b>code</b> you entered into the extension configuration on the keyboard and the injection will be removed from the current page.
+If You didn't provide a code into the extension then there is no way to remove the injection.

 ## Mode